Mars Daybreak: Mars Aboriginies

 The first colonists of Mars and only ones to experience Mars as a world not covered in water, the Aborigines were meant to be the first phase colonizers of Mars until the flood that would cover Mars in water.
-After centuries had passed, Earth, believing that Mars was unpopulated soon allowed another group of colonists to populate Mars.
-Instead, they found people surviving in such violent environment without advanced technology required to survive.
+After centuries had passed, Earth, believing that Mars was unpopulated, soon allowed another group of colonists to populate Mars.
+Instead, they found many descendants of the original colonists surviving there, having adapted to the planet.
 The second migration occurred around 200 years before the time of the series.